shivannis/xandr-docs-public/xandr-docs/articles/invest/charges-for-buyers.md

 description: This article explains about the buyer auction service charge.
 The charge for purchases of third-party inventory can be either a fee or a deduction.
 ---

-# Microsoft Invest: Charges for Buyers
+# Microsoft Invest - Charges for Buyers

 ## Buyer Auction Service Charge (BASC)